Strategic Outsourcing by Maurice F. Greaver - A Book Review

 Other than these minor pitfalls, this book abounds with clear and concise concepts and is extremely well structured.
 It is very easy to get lost in the plethora of information and issues surrounding outsourcing; this book is a comprehensive and practical guide leading companies through this confounding maze.
 One of the distinctive bonuses of this book is the application of sound business principles and common sense to this admittedly sophisticated concept.
 Unlike many authors, Greaver swiftly disposes of the whys and gets straight to the hows.
 This book is a good source of information for every organization's senior management team or for anyone interested in contemporary business issues and solutions.
 Whatever it is that you are looking for to learn about outsourcing, this book will definitely brush up a few of your managerial skills, and even furnish you with a some quotations to include in your talks on outsourcing.

-Outsource2india delivers world-class solutions in a range of other services that include Call Center Services, Data Entry Services, Engineering Services, Software Development, Research and Analysis Services, Photo Editing Services, Creative Services and Web-analytics Services.
+Outsource2india delivers world-class solutions in a range of other services that include Call Center Services, Data Entry Services, Engineering Services, Software Development, Research and Analysis Services, Photo Editing Services, Creative Design and Web-analytics Services.